Ahmed-coder143/Python/README.md

 **Sort-List-of-Integers.py**
 This Python program solicits user input for a single integer user_input and a list of space-separated integers arr.
 It then converts the input list into a list of integers using map and split, sorts the list in ascending order using sorted, and finally prints the sorted list using the print function with the * unpacking operator.
 The program effectively demonstrates the process of receiving user input, converting it into a usable format, sorting a list of integers, and displaying the result.

+**Permutations-String.py**
+This Python script takes a user-input string and utilizes the itertools.permutations module to generate and print all possible permutations of its characters.
+The program prompts the user to input a string, calculates its permutations, and then prints each permutation on a new line.